New Rider Gear Guide

 At the end of the day, the right helmet is going to be different for everyone.
 There are a variety of factors to take into consideration, like safety, fit, function, performance, and of course, how much money you’re willing to spend.
-When you shop at Road Rider, you’ll find that we have hundreds of helmets, plenty of time to guide you through them, and lots of experience to help you pick out the right one.
+When you shop at Road Rider, you’ll find that we have hundreds of helmets, plenty of time to guide you through them, and lots of experience to help you pick out the one for you.

 Gloves are an essential part of your protection arsenal, but also a huge part of your everyday comfort on the bike.
 When you’re wearing the right pair of gloves for the job, you won’t think about your gloves at all.
 When you’ve got the wrong pair, you might have a big problem.
 Ill-fitting gloves can impede your ease of movement on the controls, be distracting, and fatigue your hands.
-Allowing your hands to get cold can make your ride extremely unpleasant, and can even be dangerous as your hands’ coordination and mobility diminish.
+When your hands to get cold it can be all you think about, and as the longer you keep riding, the more your hands’ coordination and mobility diminish.

 Winter gloves will likely be waterproof and insulated for warmth, but this added bulk can reduce your mobility and feel for the controls.
 That’s why we don’t recommend starting out with a thick winter glove, but you might want to pick up a pair later on.

 Summer gloves often feature perforated leather, mesh fabric, intake vents, or all of the above.
 Many summer gloves are wrist length, but there are many ventilated gauntlet-style gloves to choose from, also.

 Gauntlet gloves have a tall cuff that protects your wrist and lower forearm.
 They are also less likely to come off in an accident and will prevent wind from rushing up your jacket’s sleeves.